karthik/ddd/02-b-data_documenting.md

 |DataPackageR |      |     |     |          |          |        |
 |csvy         |      |     |     |          |          |        |

-# Raw data
+# Raw data: The original/first data provided

 Raw data is usually the first format the data was given to the researcher before any tidying or cleaning of the data.
 If the size of the raw data is practical to share, it should be shared in a folder called `raw-data`.
 If possible, data dictionaries of the raw data should be provided in this folder as well.
 The raw data should be in the form that was first received, even if it is in binary or some proprietary format.

-# Scripts to tidy raw data
+# Scripts: To clean raw data ready for analysis

 If raw data is used, then any code used to clean and tidy the data should be provided in the `raw-data` directory.
 Ideally this would involve only scripted languages, but if other practical steps were taken to clean up the data, these should be recorded in a plain text or markdown file.

-# Tidy / analysis data
+# Analysis ready data: Final data used in analysis

 The data used in the data analysis should be provided in a folder called `data`.
 Ideally, the data should be in "Tidy Data" format [@Wickham2014], where tidy data contains variables in columns, and observations in rows (figure?).
 Contrasting `raw data`, `tidy data`/`analysis data` should be in an easily readable plain-text format, such as CSV, tab separated, or semicolon separated.
 Binary or proprietary formats are discouraged.